 This accelerated growth has economic and environmental advantages.
-The faster life cycle, from birth to harvesting, of AquAdvantage Salmon as compared to conventional salmon allows it to be produced more economically in contained, land-based RAS farms.
-Although this requires greater capital investment than the sea cage approach, we believe that the higher costs will be offset by more efficient growth, 25% better feed conversion, reduced exposure to environmental threats, and more effective control of disease.
+The faster life cycle, from birth to harvesting, of AquAdvantage Salmon, as compared to conventional salmon, allows it to be produced more economically in contained, land-based RAS farms.
+Although this requires greater capital investment than the sea cage approach, we believe that the higher costs will be offset by more efficient growth; 25% better feed conversion, which allows for us to produce approximately 70% more AquAdvantage Salmon each year in comparison to conventional Atlantic salmon; reduced exposure to environmental threats; and more effective control of disease.
 In addition, with farms located nearer to the major food markets, we believe there will be savings on transportation of the harvested stock, a reduced carbon footprint, and an improved ability to get fresh product to market faster.
+We estimate that producing AquAdvantage Salmon in a land-based RAS farm can provide a 2x advantage in EBITDA annual cash returns in comparison to growing conventional Atlantic salmon in a facility of the same size (EBITDA being defined as farm operation net income (loss), plus depreciation expense, other income/expense, including interest expense and interest income, and the provision for income taxes).